Skip to main content

 def mixed_arguments(*args, **kwargs): print("Positional arguments (*args):") for arg in args: print(arg) print("\nKeyword arguments (**kwargs):") for key, value in kwargs.items(): print(f"{key}: {value}") mixed_arguments(1, 2, 3, "Hello", name="Amit", age=21, city="Mumbai")

-Duck Typing: Python's Dynamic Nature
+Duck Typing: Python's Take on Interfaces

 def process_data(data): print(f"Length of data: {len(data)}") print(f"Data: {data}") process_data("Hello") # Works with strings process_data([1, 2, 3, 4, 5]) # Works with lists process_data((10, 20, 30)) # Works with tuples process_data({"name": "Amit", "age": 21}) # Works with dictionaries